tomjoht/tomjoht.github.io/_posts/2016/7/2016-07-12-why-programming-sucks.md

 On the other side of the fence, **documentation** strives to be clear, logical, and precise.
 Technical writers insist on 1-2-3 step approaches following a linear sequence.
 Our job is to bring order to the chaos.

 To do so, we have to construct somewhat of a [narrative fallacy](https://wiki.lesswrong.com/wiki/Narrative_fallacy).
 The narrative fallacy is the illusion that a story develops along a clear and straightforward path based on a coherent idea or pattern (or in the context of documentation, that following these "easy" steps will achieve your goal) even when reality suggests much the opposite -- that motives are fuzzy, things happen somewhat randomly, decisions and epiphanies might be made in retrospect (or not at all), and the events can't be neatly plotted against an underlying principle or overarching lesson, nor are they connected or linear.
 Life is messy, and events have no meaning.
 There is no 1-2-3 step task to reach a goal.
-Programmers follow a mostly obscure path that takes them through many dark forests before the randomly stumble upon a brief opening that provides a lighted view.
+Programmers follow a mostly obscure path that takes them through many dark forests before the randomly stumble upon a brief opening that provides a change of view.

 And yet, when you read something, especially documentation, you expect logic.
 You want a clear line of thought.
 We're taught from gradeschool on up that all writing begins with a thesis, an assertion which is then carefully supported in each of the following paragraphs.
 Each paragraph has a central idea that all ties back to this thesis or argument.